Drexel Liberty Scholars Program

 In order to apply to the Liberty Scholars program, you must complete the following:

-- Submit an admission application, including all supplemental materials (i.e., high school transcripts, letters of recommendation, test scores) by the deadline of the admission plan you have chosen.
+- Submit an admission application, including all supplemental materials (i.e., high school transcripts, letters of recommendation) by the deadline of the admission plan you have chosen.

 - Complete the Drexel Liberty Scholars application and essay online via Discover Drexel.